Burpengary

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Burpengary's median taxpayer income in financial year 2022 was $53,252.
-The average income for the same period was $61,393.
-This is lower than the national average.
-In Greater Brisbane, the median income was $55,645 and the average was $70,520.
-By March 2025, estimates suggest the median income in Burpengary would be approximately $59,488 and the average would be around $68,582, based on a 11.71% growth since financial year 2022.
-According to the 2021 Census, incomes in Burpengary ranked modestly, between the 44th and 48th percentiles for household, family, and personal incomes.
-The largest income segment comprised 36.5% of residents earning $1,500 - $2,999 weekly.
-Housing affordability pressures were severe in Burpengary, with only 83.9% of income remaining after housing costs, ranking at the 49th percentile.
+Burpengary's median taxpayer income was $53,252 and average income was $61,393 in financial year 2022.
+This is lower than national averages, with Greater Brisbane having a median income of $55,645 and an average of $70,520.
+By September 2025, estimated incomes would be approximately $60,702 (median) and $69,982 (average), based on Wage Price Index growth since financial year 2022.
+According to the 2021 Census, Burpengary's household, family, and personal incomes rank modestly, between the 44th and 48th percentiles.
+The largest income segment comprises 36.5% of residents earning $1,500 - 2,999 weekly.
+Housing affordability pressures are severe, with only 83.9% of income remaining after housing costs, ranking at the 49th percentile.

 Frequently Asked Questions - Income